positron-solutions/transient-showcase/README.md

 ```

--   Errata

 **Note**, the uuid in the group description is generated on every key read, so multi-key sequences cause updates to the descriptions.
 This is not likely to be changed because layout re-rendering is necessary to indicate the partially complete key sequence. 🤓

 ### Displaying Information